A CHRONIC AUTOIMMUNE DISEASE

 Fighting Autoimmune Diabetes

-Diamyd Medical is dedicated to finding a way to prevent, treat and cure autoimmune diabetes.
+Diamyd Medical is dedicated to finding a way to prevent, treat and cure type 1 diabetes.

 The immune system’s attack on the beta cells starts long before clinical symptoms of type 1 diabetes have appeared, but can be detected in the bloodstream before diagnosis by testing for the presence of certain antibodies, including GAD antibodies.

-The autoimmune forms of diabetes, type 1 diabetes and LADA, arise when the body’s own immune system attacks and breaks down the insulin-producing cells in the pancreas, resulting in insulin deficiency and inability to control blood sugar levels.
-Type 1 diabetes usually occurs in children and adolescents while LADA strikes during adulthood with a slower disease progress.
-LADA is often incorrectly diagnosed as type 2 diabetes.
+Type 1 diabetes is a chronic progressive autoimmune disease where the immune system attacks and breaks down the insulin-producing cells in the pancreas, resulting in insulin deficiency and inability to control blood sugar levels.
+Type 1 diabetes has the highest incidence in children and adolescents but can occur at any age.
+Type 1 diabetes during adulthood, sometimes referred to as Latent Autoimmune Diabetes in Adults, usually manifests with a slower disease progression and is often incorrectly diagnosed as type 2 diabetes.

-Approximately 463 million people in the world have diabetes today and this number is expected to rise to 700 million by the year 2045, of which 10-20 percent are anticipated to be diagnosed with autoimmune diabetes.
+An estimated 589 million people in the world have some form of diabetes today and this number is expected to rise to 853 million by the year 2050.
+Approximately 10-percent are anticipated to be diagnosed with the autoimmune form, type 1 diabetes.

-More than a million children and adolescents have type 1 diabetes and approximately 132,600 children and adolescents are diagnosed with type 1 diabetes every year.
-The Nordic countries have the highest incidence of type 1 diabetes in the world.
+513,000 people are diagnosed with type 1 diabetes every year.
+Nordic countries have the highest incidence of type 1 diabetes in the world.
 In Sweden, two children are diagnosed with type 1 diabetes every day.
 The disease has a significant impact on the lives of those affected and their family members.
 It is usually a traumatic experience for the whole family when a child develops type 1 diabetes.

 It is still unknown what triggers the autoimmune attack leading to type 1 diabetes, although risk factors such as family history of diabetes, genetics and some viral infections have been identified.
 The beta cells are gradually destroyed during a period that varies from months to several years before any clinical symptoms appear.
 Children and adolescents with type 1 diabetes usually are diagnosed when just 10-20 percent of the beta cell function remains.

-There is currently no cure for autoimmune diabetes and the disease cannot be prevented.
-To survive type 1 diabetes, intensive treatment with insulin is needed every day for life, either through injections or an insulin pump, and the blood sugar must be checked 7-10 times daily.
+There is currently no cure for type 1 diabetes and the disease cannot be prevented.
+Standard treatment for type 1 diabetes includes life-long daily treatment with insulin, either through injections or an insulin pump, and blood sugar measurements.

 Diabetes Complications

-People with diabetes often develop serious complications which can affect several different organs in the body resulting in great suffering and premature death.
-Life expectancy is lower in diabetes patients than in healthy individuals, especially when diagnosed at an early age.
+People with type 1 diabetes often develop serious complications which can affect several different organs in the body resulting in great suffering and premature death.
+Type 1 diabetes is associated with significantly shorter health and life span, especially when diagnosed at an early age.

 Acute Complications